Meta Pixel

 Will my child grow out of it?

 While some do, waiting can cause bigger gaps.
-Early intervention is the safest and most effective path.
+Early intervention is a well-supported approach based on current research.

 Can we use insurance?